In this video, we’ll explore how to do lightweight branching using Task Streams.

 Unloading allows a Task Stream to be restored.
 Your Admin needs to create a Depot with the Type defined as “unload” in order to enable unloading.
 See this blog for more information:

 To delete a Task Stream, which is the permanent option, right-click on the Stream, and select, “Delete Stream (‘stream name’)”.

 Note that Task Streams cannot have child streams and they cannot be reparented.
-However, Perforce will automatically convert your Task Stream to a Development Stream if you modify more than 50% of your files in the stream.
-Then, reparenting and branching will be possible.
+You will have to convert your Task Stream to a Development Stream if you need to reparent or branch your stream.

 To manually convert a Task Stream, context-click on the stream and select, “Edit Stream (‘stream name’)”.
 In the drop-down, select either release or Development as the stream type.